Skip to Content

 The days are getting warmer, flowers are blooming and animals coming out of hibernation – the Cotswolds in spring is bursting with new life.
 From March to May the region’s gardens are at their best but its picturesque villages are still fairly quiet before the summer rush.
-Add in a host of seasonal events from blossom trails and guided walks to chocolate festivals and Easter egg hunts, and it’s a great time to visit.
-So here are 25 great things to do in spring 2024 in the Cotswolds.
+Add in a host of seasonal events from blossom trails and guided walks to food festivals and Easter egg hunts, and it’s a great time to visit.
+So here are 25 great things to do in spring 2025 in the Cotswolds.

 25 things to do in the Cotswolds in spring